BardicDefense/purple-hack/README.md

 | 6-11 |       Accepts        |
 |  12  | Eagerly accepts\*\*  |

-\* The reaction is so bad that the NPC spreads negative rumors about the PC and/or party, resulting in a -2 on further hiring rolls on this table if the PC and/or party attempt further recruitment in this area.
+\* The reaction is so bad that the applicant spreads negative rumors about the PC and/or party, resulting in a -2 on further hiring rolls on this table if the PC and/or party attempt further recruitment in this area.
 \*\* Permanent +1 bonus to the retainer's Loyalty.

 Loyalty is checked with a Morale roll after each adventure, if the retainer is reduced to 1/4 or less of its full HP total, or if their loyalty is severely tested.
-If a success is rolled, the retainer’s Morale increases by one to a maximum of 10.
+If a success is rolled, the retainer’s Morale increases by one to a maximum of 10 (though a retainer who eagerly accepted employment can go up to Loyalty 11).
 On a failure, the retainer departs.
 If a retainer dies while in your service, your character is expected to pay the retainer's family a weregild of 100d. or its equivalent.

 Starting armour is based on class.
-Mages start with no armour; battlemages start with Leather; Warriors roll 1d6:
+Mages start with no armour; battlemages start with Leather armour; Warriors roll 1d6:

 - 1-2=Leather (AC 12)
 - 3-4=Ring (AC 13)
 - 5=Scale (AC 14)
 - 6=Chainmail (AC 15)

-Choose a weapon option:
+Roll 1d4 to determine the retainer's starting weapon:

-- Option A: One medium melee weapon & a shield
+1. One medium melee weapon & a shield
-- Option B: One large weapon
+2. One large weapon
-- Option C: Two medium one-handed weapons (+1 to hit)
+3. Two small one-handed weapons (+1 to hit)
-- Option D: One medium melee weapon & one ranged weapon (plus ammo)
+4. One medium melee weapon & one ranged weapon (plus ammo)

+Roll 1d6 on the list of [quick packs](#quick-packs) to determine the retainer's starting equipment.

 ## Sailing